-(ii) deficiencies in either plant quality or process controls are found.
-Upon receipt of a QDN, the Contractor shall take immediate corrective action and shall suspend shipment of the supplies covered by the QDN until such time as per man-hour or fraction thereof if the inspection is at a GSA distribution center; \$ per man-hour or fraction thereof, plus travel costs incurred, if the inspection is at any other location; and \$ per man-hour or fraction thereof for laboratory testing, except that when a testing facility other than a GSA laboratory performs all or part of the required tests, the Contractor shall be assessed the actual cost incurred by the Government as a result of testing at such facility.
-When inspection is performed by or under the direction of any agency other than GSA, the charges indicated above may be used, or the agency may assess the actual cost of performing the inspection and testing.
+- (3) This contract may be terminated for default if subsequent Government inspection discloses that plant quality or process controls are not being maintained, supplies that do not meet the requirements of the contract are being shipped, or if the contractor fails to comply with any other requirement of this clause. - (e) Additional cost for inspection and testing.
+The Contractor shall be charged for any additional cost of inspection/testing or reinspecting/retesting supplies for the reasons stated in paragraph (e) of FAR 52.246-2, Inspection of Supplies-Fixed Price.
+When inspection or testing is performed by or under the direction of GSA, charges will be at the rate of \$ - \\\\\ per man-hour or fraction thereof if the inspection is at a GSA distribution center; \$ \\\\\ per man-hour or fraction thereof, plus travel costs incurred, if the inspection is at any other location; and \$ \\\\\ per man-hour or fraction thereof for laboratory testing, except that when a testing facility other than a GSA laboratory performs all or part of the required tests, the Contractor shall be assessed the actual cost incurred by the Government as a result of testing at such facility.
+When inspection is performed by or under the direction of any agency other than GSA, the charges indicated above may be used, or the agency may assess the actual cost of performing the inspection and testing. - (f) Responsibility for rejected supplies.

-(3) This contract may be terminated for default if subsequent Government inspection discloses that plant quality or process controls are not being maintained, supplies that do not meet the requirements of the contract are being shipped, or if the contractor fails to comply with any other requirement of this clause.

-(e) Additional cost for inspection and testing.
-The Contractor shall be charged for any additional cost of inspection/ testing or reinspecting/retesting supplies for the reasons stated in paragraph (e) of FAR 52.246-2, Inspection of Supplies-Fixed Price.
-When inspection or testing is performed by or under the direction of GSA, charges will be at the rate of \$

-(f) Responsibility for rejected supplies.
 When the Contractor fails to remove or provide instructions for the removal of rejected supplies under paragraph(d) of this clause, pursuant to the Contracting Officer's instructions, the Contractor shall be liable for all costs incurred by the Government in taking such measures as are expedient to avoid unnecessary loss to the Contractor.
-In addition to the remedies provided in FAR 52.246-2, supplies may be-

-(1) Stored and charged against the Contractor's account;

-(2) Reshipped to the Contractor at its expense (any additional expense incurred by the Government or the freight carrier caused by the refusal of the Contractor to accept their return shall also be charged against the Contractor's account);

-(3) Sold to the highest bidder on the open market and the proceeds applied against the accumulated storage and other costs, including the cost of the sale; or

-(4) Otherwise disposed of by the Government.

-(g) Subcontracting requirements.
+In addition to the remedies provided in FAR 52.246-2, supplies may be- - (1) Stored and charged against the Contractor's account; - (2) Reshipped to the Contractor at its expense (any additional expense incurred by the Government or the freight carrier caused by the refusal of the Contractor to accept their return shall also be charged against the Contractor's account); - (3) Sold to the highest bidder on the open market and the proceeds applied against the accumulated storage and other costs, including the cost of the sale; or - (4) Otherwise disposed of by the Government. - (g) Subcontracting requirements.
 The Contractor shall insert in any subcontracts the inspection or testing provisions set forth in paragraphs (a) through (d) of this clause and the Inspection of Supplies-Fixed Price clause of this contract.
-The Contractor shall be responsible for compliance by any subcontractor with the provisions set forth in paragraphs (a) through (d) of this clause and the Inspection of Supplies-Fixed Price clause of this contract.
-The (d) of this clause and the Inspection of Supplies-Fixed Price clause and the Inspection of Supplies-Fixed Price clause.

-Normally insert 12 months as the period during which defective or otherwise nonconforming supplies must be replaced.
-However, when the supplies being bought have a shelf life of less than 1 year, you should use the shelf-life period, or in the instance where you reasonably expect a longer period to be available, you should use the longer period.

-The rates to be inserted are established by the Commissioner of the Federal Acquisition Service or a designee.
+The Contractor shall be responsible for compliance by any subcontractor with the provisions set forth in paragraphs (a) through (d) of this clause and the Inspection of Supplies-Fixed Price clause. - \ Normally insert 12 months as the period during which defective or otherwise nonconforming supplies must be replaced.
+However, when the supplies being bought have a shelf life of less than 1 year, you should use the shelf-life period, or in the instance where you reasonably expect a longer period to be available, you should use the longer period. - \\ The rates to be inserted are established by the Commissioner of the Federal Acquisition Service or a designee.